(20,000+ reviews on Google across 150+ locations)

 Adductor strains, also known as groin pulls, are no laughing matter.
 Watch as Airrosti’s Oluwasegun Olomojobi, PT, DPT explains groin pulls, how you get them, and the common signs and symptoms.
 Learn how traditional healthcare may approach treating adductor strains compared to Airrosti’s approach.
 If you think you may be suffering from a groin pull, schedule an appointment with Airrosti, either in clinic or virtually!

-A groin strain, also called a pulled groin muscle, is an acute injury to the muscles on the inside of the thigh, known as the adductor muscles.
-These muscles help to stabilize the trunk and move the legs inward.
-A strain typically occurs because of an athletic injury or awkward movement of the hip joint, which leads to stretching or tearing of the inner thigh muscles.
+An adductor strain, also called a groin pull or strain, is an acute injury to the muscles on the inside of the thigh, known as the adductor muscles.
+These muscles help to stabilize your hips and move the legs inward.
+A groin strain can be caused by an athletic injury or sudden leg or hip movements.
+This can cause the inner thigh muscles to stretch or tear.

-The adductor longus, running from the pubic region of the pelvis down the inner thigh, is the most common location of injury.
-Other muscles that are often injured include the Medius, Magnus and the Gracilis.
+The group of muscles commonly involved with adductor strains includes the adductor muscles (longus, medius, and magnus), the gracilis, and the pectineus muscles.
+The adductor longus, which runs from the pubic region of the pelvis down the inner thigh, is the most common location of injury.

-Most commonly, strains in the groin muscles occur during acute muscle contraction, such as when kicking, pivoting, or skating.
+Commonly, strains in the groin muscles occur during sudden muscle contraction, such as when kicking, pivoting, or skating.

 Other risk factors include:

-Depending on the underlying cause, pain can be mild or severe, come on gradually or suddenly, and vary in quality (dull, sharp, throbbing, or even burning).
+Depending on the underlying cause, pain can be mild or severe, come on gradually or suddenly, and vary in sensation (dull, sharp, throbbing, or even burning).
 Common symptoms include: